 Use once a week (or every 4 days for more serious infestations) for 4 weeks until you see improvement.
 Stop spraying and let plants rest after that period, so as not to strip their leaves of all the natural oils and waxes that protect them from pests and disease.

 This spray is perfect to use indoors and out.
 It's best to apply it in the early morning or evening when temps are cooler and evaporation slower.
 Hot, dry conditions can stress plants and increase sensitivity, so avoid using when it's 90°F+ out.

 A pure Castile liquid soap like Cove Unscented is going to be the most versatile.
 If you need a little extra help with certain creepy crawlies, a Castile soap with essential oils could provide an added punch.
 Lavender is known to repel mosquitoes, moths, flies and fleas.
 Peppermint deters whiteflies, aphids, cabbage loopers, and squash bugs.

 Keep plant care simple, friends.

-Have you tried insecticidal soap?
+Have you tried castile soap for plant bugs?
 How'd it go?
 Or maybe you have a killer plant care trick of your own!
 Please share.
 We can use all the help we can get.